nathanemyers-dev/ai-computational-memory/white-paper/api-surface.md

 **Delete Operations**
 Removal mechanisms governed by retention limits, supervisory controls, and compliance requirements.

 The API surface provides the first standardized interface for safe continuity.
-It ensures that all interactions remain within non advisory domains and that retained structures cannot be used to generate regulated outputs.
+It ensures that all interactions remain within non-advisory domains and that retained structures cannot be used to generate regulated outputs.

 Computational memory is the foundation layer that supports decision systems, not a decision system itself.

 _______________________